VascoPi/BlenderRenderNotifier/README.md

 Telegram notifies user about render status.
 * All you need is to create Telegram Bot with BotFather.
 You will get Token.
-* After get your User_id via userinfobot(just send message and you receive your info)
+* After get your User_id via userinfobot (just send message and you receive your info).

 ## Support